Sotheby's

 Meet Sharon

-In 1988, Cook opened The Peaks Café in downtown Loveland after renovating a historic building—serving the first cappuccinos in Loveland and creating a popular hangout for the burgeoning sculpture/arts scene.
+Sharon Cook has lived and worked in cities along Colorado’s Front Range since 1972, raised in Loveland then graduated from Colorado State University with a BS in Business Administration while also swimming for CSU.
+In the late 80’s, Cook opened The Peaks Café in downtown Loveland after renovating a historic building, serving the very first cappuccinos in Loveland while creating a popular hangout for the burgeoning sculpture/arts scene.
 Sharon’s passion for the revitalization of the Downtown District continues, having recently served as chairperson for the Downtown Development Authority (DDA).

 Sharon’s professional background includes conference management, publishing, advertising and hotel restaurant management in Boulder, Fort Collins and Loveland.
 With extensive corporate work experience, she quickly achieved success in real estate, obtaining her license in 2004 and ‘Rookie of the Year’ nomination in 2005.